The science behind HB11 Energy’s solution

 High HB11 reaction gains

 The second ‘landmark’ result extended from the observation that these HB11 reaction gains are many orders of magnitude higher than expected.
 In particular the results of Picciotto and Margarone achieved one billion times higher reaction yields than expected.
 This was subsequently explained as an ‘avalanche’ or chain reaction .
-This result is significant as it opens the possibility that HB11 fusion will be able to produce a Net Energy Gain.
+This result is significant as it opens the possibility that HB11 fusion will be able to produce enough reactions to achieve Net Energy Gain.